Murder of Wong Ka-mui: Wong's disappearance and murder

 In mid-April 2008, Wong Ka-mui was contacted by Ting Kai-tai via an online compensated-dating forum posting.
 Ting paid Wong for dating and sexual services.

 On 27 April 2008, Ting went to a shopping mall's nightclub, where he consumed alcohol, ketamine, and ecstasy pills.
-When Ting returned home in the morning, he contacted Wong and paid her HK$1,500 ($280) to have sex.
-The two met for lunch and then returned to the Ting's Shek Kip Mei apartment in Sham Shui Po.There, they listened to music and consumed drugs together.

-Between 1pm and 3pm, Ting strangled Wong to death.
+When Ting returned home in the morning, he contacted Wong and paid her HK$1,500 to have sex.
+The two met for lunch and then returned to the Ting's Shek Kip Mei apartment in Sham Shui Po.
+There, they listened to music and consumed drugs together.
+Between 1 pm and 3 pm, Ting strangled Wong to death.
 Ting would state that he did not remember strangling her due to the effects of the drugs, and that Wong had told him that she wanted to die.
-He went on to state that upon waking, he could not clearly remember what happened, but realized he had killed Wong.
+He went on to state that upon waking, he could not clearly remember what happened, but realised he had killed Wong.
 He then decided to dispose of the corpse by dismembering it.

 For the next six hours, Ting chopped up the body of Wong inside the bathroom, separating the head and limb by limb.
 Ting proceeded to cut up the severed limbs and torso into small bits and pieces of flesh and bone.
 Ting gathered up most of the flesh pieces from Wong's corpse and flushed them down from the toilet, and also kept the severed head and organs into a plastic bag, which he threw into the sea after reaching the Kowloon City Ferry Pier by bus.
 As for the bone pieces and some last bits of Wong's flesh, Ting sneaked into Shek Kip Mei Wet Market, where he threw the bone pieces and flesh into baskets of pork bones at a pork-seller's stall.
 He disposed of Wong's handbag and mobile phone but stole HK$3,400 in cash from Wong's wallet and used up the money for sex, drinks and drugs over the next nine days.
 Wong was only reported missing on 29 April 2008 after her family got wind of her disappearance.